kptdev/kpt/docs/design-docs/06-config-as-data.md

 another foundational config reporesentation format would necessitate implementing adapters for all types of infrastructure and applications configured, including Kubernetes, CRDs, GCP resources and more.
-Likewise, choice of another configuration format owuld require redesign of a number of the configuration management mechanisms that have already been designed for KRM, such as 3-way merge, structural merge patch, schema descriptions, resource metadata, references, status conventions, etc.
+Likewise, choice of another configuration format would require redesign of a number of the configuration management mechanisms that have already been designed for KRM, such as 3-way merge, structural merge patch, schema descriptions, resource metadata, references, status conventions, etc.